 Jared Weitz, CEO and founder of United Capital Source, said high-risk lenders must pay special attention to unexpected losses.
 Some businesses are too risky, even for high-risk lenders.

 Lenders must also build reserves in the event of an unexpected loss from a high-risk loan.
 Weitz explained how this reserve can be built as loss prevention.

-Although there can be many downfalls to giving or receiving a high-risk loan, there are a few benefits that can make it worthwhile for some lenders and small businesses.
+Although there can be many liabilities to giving or receiving a high-risk loan, a few benefits can make it worthwhile for lenders and small businesses.

 How you finance your business is a major decision that greatly impacts your overall financial success.
-Analyze every possible funding option to determine which one is best for your business.
+Analyze every possible option to determine which one is best for your business.
 Once you receive funding, manage your cash flow wisely so you can avoid borrowing again in the future.